-The Company also had an Employee Stock Purchase Plan (the Purchase Plan) whereby qualified employees were allowed to purchase limited amounts of the Company's common stock at the lesser of 85% of the market price at the beginning or end of the offering period or purchase period.
-The Company authorized 685,000 shares for purchase by employees.
-Employees purchased zero, zero and 123,101 shares under the Purchase Plan in the years ended December 31, 2009, 2008, and 2007, respectively, and 13 shares remain available for future purchase.
-The Purchase Plan has been discontinued until additional shares are made available.
+On May 19, 2010, the shareholders approved an ESPP whereby qualified employees are allowed to purchase limited amounts of the Company's common stock at the lesser of 85% of the market price at the beginning or end of the offering period.
+The shareholders have authorized 500,000 shares for purchase by employees.
+During the year ended December 31, 2010, employees purchased 14,860 shares under the Employee Stock Purchase Plan.
+The Company has 485,140 shares available for future purchase as of December 31, 2010.

 The Company estimates expected volatility considering implied volatility based on market-traded options on the Company's common stock and historical volatility of the Company's common stock over the expected life of the options.
-In estimating volatility for the years ended December 31, 2009, 2008 and 2007 the Company weighted implied volatility at zero percent and historical volatility at 100%.
+In estimating volatility for the years ended December 31, 2010, 2009 and 2008 the Company weighted implied volatility at zero percent and historical volatility at 100%.
 The Company recognizes compensation cost for awards on a straight-line basis over the requisite service period for the entire award.
-Additionally, the Company's policy is to issue new shares of common stock to satisfy stock option exercises or grants of restricted shares or deferred stock units.
+Additionally, the Company's policy is to issue new shares of common stock to satisfy stock option exercises, ESPP purchases or grants of restricted shares or deferred stock units.

-The compensation expense related to stock options restricted shares and deferred stock units are recorded in expense categories based on where other compensation cost is recorded for employees receiving the awards.
+The compensation expense related to stock options, ESPP purchases, restricted shares and deferred stock units are recorded in expense categories based on where other compensation cost is recorded for employees receiving the awards.

-The following table summarizes the effect of compensation cost arising from share-based payment arrangements on the Company's Statements of Operations for the years ended December 31, 2009, 2008 and 2007 for the Company's stock option plans, the employee stock purchase plan and other share-based awards: (in thousands)
+The following table summarizes the effect of compensation cost arising from share-based payment arrangements in the Company's Statements of Operations for the years ended December 31, 2010, 2009 and 2008 for the Company's stock option plans, the ESPP and other share-based awards (in thousands):

 Years ended December 31,

-2009 2008 2007
+2010 2009 2008

-Research and development \$ 720 \$ 504 \$ 1,000
+Research and development \$ 820 \$ 720 \$ 504

-Selling, general and administrative 2,548 3,804 4,005
+General and administrative 2,276 2,548 3,804

-Restructuring charges - - 1,030

-Total cost of share-based compensation 3,268 4,308 6,035

-Amount capitalized in inventory during the year - - -

-Amount recognized in income for amount

-previously capitalized in inventory - - (18)

-Amounts charged against income, before

-income tax expense (benefit) \$ 3,268 \$ 4,308 \$ 6,017
+Amounts charged against income, before income tax expense (benefit) \$ 3,096 \$ 3,268 \$ 4,308